• Skip to main content

 Located in an 1800s bank building near the state line with Alabama, Southern Fields Brewery is the perfect small-town stopover.
 The family-friendly space has a large beer garden with live music and food trucks.
 Inside, the tasting room has plenty of seating and a neighboring space that hosts classes and events.
 Beers include IPAs, ambers, and lagers.

-Beer to Try: The Satsummer Grove IPA uses freshly squeeze satsumas to create a bright and citrus-forward beer.
+Beer to Try: The Satsummer Grove IPA uses freshly squeezed satsumas to create a bright and citrus-forward beer.

 Central 28 Brewery, Debary